jakobsitory/04_CPP03_42CC/README.md

 ## **Modules**

 ### **ex00 - Aaaaand...
 OPEN!**
-The Aaaaand...
-OPEN! project involves creating a class that simulates opening and closing mechanisms.
+A class that simulates opening and closing mechanisms.

 **Key objectives included:**